goujonbe/learn-rust-with-tests/book/hello_world.md

    // test logic
 }
 ```

-You will also need to import functions from the parent module with `use super::*` but let's leave that notion of module aside for now.
-We will cover it in a future section.

 Ok, making this test pass shouldn't be too hard.
 Try to fix the function and reexecute the code.
 Your `say_hello` function should now looks like this: